 |Total number of patients admitted||Total number of deaths||% per 100 admitted|

 This final table breaks down our crude mortality rates by our major clinical divisions – medicine, surgery and women’s and children’s services.
 What this shows is that the relative risk for surgery, despite the best efforts of Hollywood perhaps, is much lower than that for general medicine.
-While we have seen general reductions in the crude mortality rates for each of these three clinical divisions, the biggest improvement has been achieved by our medical teams.
+While we have seen general reductions in the crude mortality rates for each of these three clinical divisions, the biggest improvement has been achieved by our medical and women’s & children’s teams.

 |Medicine||Surgery||Women’s & Children’s|

 What does all this information tell us?

 The numbers of people dying in our hospitals is very low, with the trend reducing as new specialist inpatient and emergency services are brought together at the Lister hospital, where a £150 million investment programme in major new facilities was completed in October 2014.
 The crude mortality rates at the Trust’s hospitals are in line with – and perhaps even better than – what would be expected nationally within the health service.